GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Separate your builds into stages.
 Edit entities in any stage, and it will automatically be applied to all later stages.
 Many interactions and features are supported.

-Note: This mod is currently in _beta_.
+This mod is currently in _beta_.
 There may be bugs or issues (but hopefully not!)
 Feedback is greatly appreciated.

-**WARNING**: high memory usage for very large blueprints, 12GB+ of computer ram is recommended.
+**Note**: high memory usage for very large blueprints, 12GB+ of computer ram is recommended.

 ## Basic usage